 Before actually purchasing tickets, we need to figure out our travel plan.
 Here is the critical question:

-- How many days do you have dedicated to visit parks?
+How many days do you have dedicated to visit parks?

 The park is small and intimate and although it can easily be done in a day, two days makes the entire experience a relaxing (that’s right, we said relaxing) experience, especially in the off-season.

 Although there have traditionally been some approved retailers where you can purchase tickets, sometimes at a small discount, the Nerds feel the extra few dollars is warranted for peace of mind when traveling internationally.

 Step 6 (optional): Quick Price Comparisons